 Criterion For residents without an indwelling catheter in place or removed >2 calendar days prior to the date of event, where day of catheter removal is equal to day 1: 1 Either of the following (Signs & Symptoms): 1.
 Acute dysuria 2.
-Acute pain, swelling, or tenderness of the testes, epididymis, or prostate AND Either of the following (Laboratory and Diagnostic Testing): Specimen collected from clean catch voided urine and positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥10 5 CFU/ml 2.
-Specimen collected from in/out straight catheter and positive culture with any number of microorganism, at least one of which is a bacterium of ≥10 2 CFU/ml 2 Either of the following: 1.
-Fever + [Single temperature $\geq 37.8^{\circ}$ C (>100°F), or >37.2°C (>99°F) on repeated occasions, or an increase of >1.1°C (>2°F) over baseline] 2.
-Leukocytosis (>14,000 cells/mm 3 or Left shift [>6% or 1,500 bands/mm 3]) AND One or more of the following (New and/or marked increase): Costovertebral angle pain or tenderness 2.
+Acute pain, swelling, or tenderness of the testes, epididymis, or prostate AND Either of the following (Laboratory and Diagnostic Testing): 1.
+Specimen collected from clean catch voided urine and positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥105 CFU/ml 2.
+Specimen collected from in/out straight catheter and positive culture with no more than 2 species of microorganisms, at least one of which is a hostorium of ≥105 CFU/ml 2 which is a bacterium of ≥10 5 CFU/ml Either of the following: 1.
+Fever + [Single temperature ≥ 37.8°C (>100°F), or >37.2°C (> 99°F) on repeated occasions, or an increase of >1.1°C (>2°F) over baseline] 2.
+Leukocytosis (>14,000 cells/mm3 or Left shift [>6% or 1,500 bands/mm3]) AND One or more of the following (New and/or marked increase): 1.
+Costovertebral angle pain or tenderness 2.
 Suprapubic tenderness 3.
 Visible (Gross) hematuria 4.
 Incontinence 5.
 Urinary urgency 6.
-Urinary frequency AND Either of the following (Laboratory and Diagnostic Testing): 1.
-Specimen collected from clean catch voided urine and positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥10 5 CFU/ml 2.
-Specimen collected from in/out straight catheter and positive culture with any number of microorganism, at least one of which is a bacterium of $\geq 10^2$ CFU/ml

-3101 Criterion For residents without an indwelling catheter in place or removed >2 calendar days prior to the date of event, where day of catheter removal is equal to day 1: 3 Two or more of the following (New and/or marked increase): 1.
-Costovertebral angle pain or tenderness 2.
-Incontinence 3.
-Urinary urgency Urinary frequency 4.
-Suprapubic tenderness 5.
-Visible (gross) hematuria Either of the following (Laboratory and Diagnostic Testing): 1.
+Urinary frequency Either of the following (Laboratory and Diagnostic Testing): 1.
 Specimen collected from clean catch voided urine and positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥105 CFU/ml 2.
+Specimen collected from in/out straight catheter and positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥105 CFU/ml

+William I was a second and a second a second and a second a second and

+Criterion For residents without an indwelling catheter in place or removed >2 calendar days prior to the date of event, where day of catheter removal is equal to day 1:

+3 Two or more of the following (New and/or marked increase):

+1. Costovertebral angle pain or tenderness

+2. Incontinence

+3. Urinary urgency

+4. Urinary frequency

+5. Suprapubic tenderness

+6. Visible (gross) hematuria

+AND

+Either of the following (Laboratory and Diagnostic Testing):

+1. Specimen collected from clean catch voided urine and positive

+culture with no more than 2 species of microorganisms, at least one

+of which is a bacterium of ≥10 5 CFU/ml

+Specimen collected from in/out straight catheter and positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥105 CFU/ml

+Footnote:

-Specimen collected from in/out straight catheter and positive culture with any number of microorganism, at least one of which is a bacterium of ≥102 CFU/ml Footnote: 1. + Fever can be used to meet SUTI criteria even if the resident has another possible cause for the fever (for example, pneumonia).
+1. + Fever can be used to meet SUTI criteria even if the resident has another possible cause for the fever (for example, pneumonia).